sunfanyunn/DARNN/README.md

   Yao Qin, Dongjin Song, Haifeng Cheng, Wei Cheng, Guofei Jiang, Garrison.
 W. Cottrell
  International Joint Conference on Artificial Intelligence (IJCAI), 2017.

 run in tf 1.3

-Used as baseline in the paper
+This repository is used to obtain a baseline result for the following paper:
 [A Memory-Network Based Solution for Multivariate Time-Series Forecasting ](https://arxiv.org/abs/1809.02105).